Carpenter Street (Star Trek: Enterprise): Production

 The episode was written by Rick Berman and Brannon Braga, the executive producers of Star Trek: Enterprise.
 It was directed by Mike Vejar, his sixth episode of the series.
 He previously directed episodes for three other Star Trek series.
 When asked about the use of time travel stories in Star Trek in relation to "Carpenter Street", Scott Bakula said that "Obviously it's something you want to be careful of, and yet at the same time I'm told that the fans love the time travel episodes, and there's certainly an effort on Rick and Brannon's part to write things that they hope the fans will love.
 This particular journey back in time is very grounded in story."
-He added that he believed that the setting for the episode was chosen because the production values were "easily accomplished" and that "because the episode deals with germ warfare, and that certainly is a relevant topic today."
+He added that he believed the episode setting was chosen because production values were "easily accomplished" and it "deals with germ warfare, and that certainly is a relevant topic today."

-Guest stars on the episode included Matt Winston, who appeared for the fourth time as Temporal Agent Daniels, having last played the in the second episode of "Shockwave".
+Guest stars on the episode included Matt Winston, who appeared for the fourth time as Temporal Agent Daniels, having last played him in the second season episode "Shockwave".
 Returning to Star Trek, but appearing for the first time in Enterprise, was Leland Orser, who played Loomis.
 He previously appeared in the Star Trek: Voyager episode "Revulsion", as well as the Star Trek: Deep Space Nine episodes "The Die Is Cast" and "Sanctuary".
-Jeffrey Dean Morgan, who would later become better known for portraying villain Negan in the TV adaptation of the comic book series The Walking Dead and as The Comedian in the 2009 superhero film Watchmen, strongly disliked portraying a Xindi Reptilian in "Carpenter Street".
+Jeffrey Dean Morgan disliked portraying a Xindi Reptilian in "Carpenter Street".
 He later explained that "I had to pay my bills.
 I knew I'd play some guy saying some stuff.
 Then I got a call saying I needed to go in for a prosthetic fitting.
 I remember them dripping goop on my face, and I had straws sticking out of my nose.
 I couldn't eat lunch.
 I was claustrophobic.
 I'd go home in tears.
 This was the job that made me want to quit acting."